 Though it's an ancient part, the 7414 hex inverter is a Schmitt Trigger with great input hysteresis.
-The AHCT version has a worst case Vth for a signal going low of 1.7 volts.
+Some AHCT versions have worst case Vth for a signal going low of 1.7 volts.
 Let's try 0.1 µF for the capacitor since those are small and cheap, and solve for the condition where the switch just closes.
 The cap discharges through R2.
 If the power supply is 5 volts (so Vinitial is 5), then R2 is 185K.
 Of course, you can't actually buy that kind of resistor, so use 180K.

 But. the analysis ignores the gate's input leakage current.
 A CMOS device like the 74AHCT14 dribbles about a microamp from the inputs.
 That 180K resistor will bias the input up to .18 volts, uncomfortably close to the gate's best-case switching point of 0.5 volt.
 Change C to 1 µF and R2 is now 18K.

 R1 + R2 controls the cap's charge time, and so sets the debounce period for the condition where the switch opens.
 The equation for charging is:

 Vfinal is the final charged value - the 5 volt power supply.
 Vth is now the worst-case transition point for a high-going signal, which for our 74AHCT14 a peachy 0.9 volts.
 R1 + R2 works out to 101K.
 Figure on 82K (a standard part) for R1.

 Be wary of the components' tolerances.
 Standard resistors are usually ±5%.
 Capacitors vary wildly - +80/-20% is a common rating for electrolytics.
 Even small ceramics might vary ±30%.